INCAE Business School

-INCAE Business School is an international business school located at the Francisco de Sola campus in Nicaragua and the Walter Kissling Gam campus in Costa Rica.
-The Financial Times has ranked INCAE as a top global MBA program and The Wall Street Journal has ranked INCAE Business School as one of the top 10 international business schools in the world.
+INCAE Business School (an acronym for Instituto Centroamericano de Administración de Empresas, English: Central American Institute of Business Administration") is an international business school located at the Walter Kissling Gam campus in Costa Rica.
+The school was founded with the assistance of professors from Harvard Business School in 1964.
+Although INCAE is independent, it adheres to the Harvard's case study method.

-INCAE is an acronym for Instituto Centroamericano de Administración de Empresas, which means "Central American Institute of Business Administration" in Spanish.
-The school was founded by Harvard Business School in 1964.
-Although INCAE is independent, it adheres to the Harvard Case Study Method and curriculum.
-The Case Study Method allow students to examine past and current business situations, which gives them two years' worth of indirect, real-world experience across industries and regions.
-The Method offers students the opportunity to step into the shoes of managers, critique their decisions and provide alternative solutions.
+The case study method allows students to examine past and current business situations, which gives them two years' worth of indirect, real-world experience across industries and regions.
+The case study method offers students the opportunity to step into the shoes of managers, critique their decisions and provide alternative solutions.
 While the majority of cases are translations from Harvard Business School case studies, INCAE students are additionally provided with emerging market studies from Latin America.

-INCAE offers a 2-year MBA in Costa Rica and a 15-month intensive MBA in Nicaragua.
+INCAE offers a 2-year MBA in Costa Rica.
 Other programs include the Executive MBA and seminars.

+The Financial Times has ranked INCAE as a top global MBA program and The Wall Street Journal has ranked INCAE Business School as one of the top 10 international business schools in the world.